Estimating Privacy Leakage of Augmented Contextual Knowledge in Language Models: Experimental Evaluations

-In this section, we explore various parameters, such as model size, context size, and generation length, that could influence a model's propensity to rely on and hallucinate contextual information.
-Hyperparameters temperature $\tau$ and influence level $\lambda$ are in Appendix \ref{sec:add_exp_results}.

-\textbf{Qualitative examples.} We first qualitatively analyze generations from LLaMA-3 (8B) for CNN-DM in Table \ref{tbl:qualitative}.
-We observed that many of CAD's generations are regurgitating the context, highlighting that amplifying the PMI increases surfacing of the provided context.
-Regular decoding (RD) is also prone to regurgitating context, but not as severely as CAD.
-In particular, both CAD and RD contain "UFO" in their generations, information derived verbatim from the context rather than prior knowledge.
-On the other hand, $\lambda=0.5$ does not contain UFO and instead contains "flying vehicle," a more general entity that is broadly relevant to the context but does not appear verbatim in the context, hence, relying on the prior knowledge.
-Moreover, CAD and RD can fully capture larger contextual information, such as Japan never encountering UFOs, while $\lambda=0.5$ can only capture it partially, instead generating "a possible appearance of aliens."

-\textbf{Model size effect.} Next, we analyze the effect of model size $|\theta|$ on average influence $\mathbb{E}[f_{\text{infl}}(\overline{p}_\theta)]$, ROGUE-L score, and FactKB for CID with regular decoding ($\lambda=1.0$).
-We used various sizes-- 125M, 350M, 1.3B, 6.7B, 13B, 30B, and 66B-- of OPT evaluated on PubMedQA.
-The results shown in Figure \ref{fig:ablat} depict a bit of a noisy trend, but generally, larger models are less influenced by the context.
-This is due to the fact that larger models have a larger capacity to memorize their pre-training data, so they can rely on their prior knowledge more than smaller models.
-However, very small and medium-sized models, e.g., 125M and 6.7B parameters, seemingly struggle with attending to the context and hence are influenced less by context and hallucinate more (smaller ROGUE-L and FactKB).
-Consequently, models that rely more on their prior knowledge more are less faithful to the context, as the behavior between the measured average context influence and FactKB is very similar.
+\textbf{Model size $|\theta|$.} We analyze the effect of model size $|\theta|$ on context influence for CID with regular decoding ($\lambda=1.0$).
+We used various sizes-- 125M, 350M, 1.3B, 2.7B, 13B, 30B, and 66B-- of OPT evaluated on PubMedQA.
+The results shown in Figure \ref{fig:model_size} depict a trend with some variability, but it generally shows that larger models are less influenced by the context.
+We hypothesize that larger models have a larger capacity to memorize their pre-training data, so they can rely on their parametric knowledge more than smaller models.